spikespaz/search-deflector/README.md

 ### 4. Finishing the setup

 The setup is complete.
 Make sure that the information listed is what you expected it to be.
 If it isn't, select all of the console output and paste it into a [new issue](https://github.com/spikespaz/search-deflector/issues/new) on GitHub.
 That is unintentional.
 If there was a crash before you get to this point, do the same.

+**As of version [0.1.0](https://github.com/spikespaz/releases/tag/0.1.0), if an error occurs you will recieve a message box that has a "Help" button.
+If you click it, it will redirect you to the GitHub issues page with all of the crash information filled out for you.
+You just need to set a title.**

+When reporting errors, include as much detail as you can.
+Tell me what happened before the crash, if you have any idea why the crash might have happened.

 ![Setup Screenshot 4](screenshots/setup-3.png)